 But wait, there’s more!
 Other than the three offensive attributes listed above, Bo suffers from other crippling problems.
 The pitching and batting interface are broken – which is hilarious considering the developers go through so much effort to ensure you know how to play.
 I’ve swung at balls that I could have sworn I hit, and yet, I’ll get a strike.
 Pitching likewise makes me cry.
 I’ve struck out batters simply by throwing balls directly across the plate, but when I pull out some mad curveballs, they hit home runs?!
 The AI is also obscenely good, while my players have no desire to play baseball.
 Or maybe I’m just channeling my own thoughts onto them… nah, they really weren’t that into it.
 Baseball players usually run to catch balls.
 Then there’s the camera problems that almost every baseball game has.
 I know it’s hard to have a good camera in the outfield, but it would really help me, the player, if I could see where my own players are so they can catch balls accordingly.

-Other things that offended me while playing it: all my players looked like Bo Jackson, while the opposing team was a bunch of fat white guys; the shrill voice that cried “BALL!” and “STRIKE!” while I was trying to relax and play the game quietly; the fact that Bo Jackson Baseball probably sold really well, due to his beloved appearance in Tecmo Bowl, despite the fact that the game actually is dog doo on a stick (how they managed to make dog doo work in a Nintendo, I’m not sure).
+Other things that offended me while playing it: the shrill voice that cried “BALL!” and “STRIKE!” while I was trying to relax and play the game quietly; the fact that Bo Jackson Baseball probably sold really well, due to his beloved appearance in Tecmo Bowl, despite the fact that the game actually is dog doo on a stick (how they managed to make dog doo work in a Nintendo, I’m not sure).
 Yes, Bo messed up bad on this licensed game, but if it’s any consolation, I’m sure he made gobs of money associating himself with it.